LIFX/lifx-protocol-docs/header.md

 The _source_ identifier allows each client to provide an unique value, which will be included by the LIFX device in any message that is sent in response to a message sent by the client.
-If the _source_ identifier is a non-zero value, then the LIFX device will send a unicast message back to the IP address of the originating client.
+If the _source_ identifier is a non-zero value, then the LIFX device will send a unicast message to the source IP address and port that the client used to send the originating message.
 If the _source_ identifier is a zero value, then the LIFX device may send a broadcast message that can be received by all clients on the same sub-net.
 See _ack\_required_ and _res\_required_ fields in the Frame Address.